 Although you’ll learn quickly on the road, there are a few things to know before backpacking in Asia.
 Heading out to an unfamiliar continent for a long backpacking trip is exhilarating, nerve-rattling, and full of unexpected twists.

-Just for fun, I’ve rounded up a few things that tend to catch backpackers by surprise on their first jaunts to Asia.
+We’ve rounded up a few things that tend to catch backpackers by surprise on their first jaunts to Asia.

 Hostel Dorms Aren’t the “Norm” in Southeast Asia

 Unlike when traveling in Australia, Europe, Japan, and the U.S., staying in backpacker hostel dorms is not very common in Southeast Asia -- that is unless you opt to do so on purpose.
 Accommodation is pretty well cheap enough that you can have a private room or bungalow to yourself every night.
 Some budget guesthouses have shared dorms but not all.